How to Design a Xeriscape Garden That Thrives in Drought

 Ornamental Yet Resilient Picks

-Tough doesn’t mean dull.
+Tough doesn’t mean dull if you layer at least three texture types (spiky, feathery, rounded) within 10 feet of your main viewing spot — skip this mix and it’ll read flat from the porch.
 Globe mallow, rockrose, and yarrow bring long bloom windows.
 Hesperaloe and agave add sculpture you can see from the street.
 In cooler zones, Russian sage and catmint keep pollinators busy for months.
 The trick is mixing textures so the bed looks fresh between peak flowers.

 Nurseries now label benches with low-water plants USA, making shopping quicker.
 A label helps, but site conditions still rule.
 Sun exposure, reflected heat from paving, and wind all change the outcome.
 Owners who log these details pick winners more often.
 It’s a small habit with big results.